 These and other efforts help reduce our energy costs, make our facilities more efficient, and minimize our impact on the environment.
 However, our commitment to sustainability doesn’t end there.

 SUNY Sullivan is quickly becoming a leader in sustainability education.
-Our Green Building Maintenance and Management, and Wind Turbine Technology associate’s degree programs are laying the foundation for a new “green collar” workforce.
+Our Green Building Maintenance and Management associate degree and Sustainability Studies courses are laying the foundation for a new “green collar” workforce.
 Our Environmental Studies program offers a science-based approach to tackling today’s complex ecological issues.
-We are also committed to infusing sustainability throughout our curricula and are currently offering more than 60 courses, spanning every division on campus, that are sustainability-related or sustainability-focused.
+We are also committed to infusing sustainability throughout our curricula starting with a freshman Metamorphosis class.
+The Metamorphosis course promotes a culture of excellence through individual performance and by completing a sustainability-oriented class service project.
 We even have non-credit workshops and courses to expand your personal or professional sustainability-related skills.

 You, too, can be part of a more sustainable future at SUNY Sullivan.
-For more information, contact our Director of Sustainability Projects and Initiatives at 845-434-5750 x4455, or check out some of the environmentally forward organizations that we’re involved with.
+For more information, contact Larry Reeger, our Interim Director of Sustainability Projects and Initiatives at email@example.com, or check out some of the environmentally forward organizations that we’re involved with.

 Association for the Advancement of Sustainability in Higher Education

 New York State Association for Reduction, Reuse and Recycling

 US Green Building Council